 What should you look for when buying a mosquito trap?

 Different traps are more successful in different environments.
-Before you make a purchase, you should do your homework and research what is best for you.
+Before you purchase, you should do your homework and research what is best for you.
 Before you buy a mosquito trap, consider the following:

 What is the size of your mosquito problem, and what do you want to achieve?

 If you have an infestation, even the best mosquito traps will be ineffective, and you will need to explore even more full eradication measures.

 The most effective mosquito traps for moderate levels have a long range and use carbon dioxide or other powerful attractants.
 Smaller heat and light traps eliminate pests in the home or garden.

 What types of mosquitoes are in your area?

 Mosquitoes come in over 3,500 different species, each with its own set of habits and appetites.